Vatican: Pope alert and well a day after intestinal surgery

 The procedure generally entails removing the left side of the colon and then joining up the remaining healthy parts of the large intestine.
 But the Vatican didn’t elaborate.

-Doctors said that a risk of the operation is that the connection between the joined-up parts of the colon fails, causing more pain and possibly an infection.
+Doctors said a risk of the operation is that the connection between the joined-up parts of the colon can sometimes fail, causing more pain and possibly an infection.
 Such a failure is very rare but would require another surgery.

 Without citing sources or specifying what happened, Rome daily Il Messaggero reported that “complications” arose during the surgery.
 The newspaper said that led surgeons to switch from working laparoscopically to operating through a larger incision.